Schwinn IC4 Review

 The Schwinn IC4 comes with a small LCD display and it syncs to the device of your choice with a Bluetooth connection for use with the Peloton, Zwift, and Explore the World apps.
 Thanks to the LCD display, this bike can be used on its own without an app or connection to your device, a feature that we feel gives it a leg up on some of the connected/smart bike competition.
 When connected to an app, your tablet or phone (not included) serve as a screen that displays the studio workout or interactive ride.

 The LCD display is centered in the handlebar and has a screen that measures 3" L x 2" W. The IC4 must be plugged in to power the display and Bluetooth connection.
 The dark screen has bright numbers and letters and shows a wealth of information at a glance, including cadence, elapsed time, estimated calories burned, speed, distance, resistance level, and pulse.
 The display turns on if any button is pushed or the RPM sensor is triggered when the pedals turn.
 The screen automatically begins to display and record your workout information when the pedals start turning.
 Your workout automatically pauses if the pedals stop turning for 2 seconds and your workout ends and the display powers off after 5 minutes of inactivity.
 There are 5 buttons below the screen that control all of the functions of the display, including Bluetooth, start/enter/reset, and up and down arrows.
-The Bluetooth button is used to pair with compatible devices and the included heart rate monitor, while the others are used to start a workout or input a time, distance, or calorie goal for a manual workout.
+The Bluetooth button is used to pair with compatible devices and the included heart rate sensor, while the others are used to start a workout or input a time, distance, or calorie goal for a manual workout.
 The 100 levels of magnetic resistance are controlled by a knob below the handlebar on the main frame of the bike.

 Above the display is a padded device holder designed to hold a tablet or smartphone.
 The display has a USB charging port so you can keep your device charged while you ride.
 Using its Bluetooth connectivity, the IC4 is compatible with the Zwift, Peloton, and Explore the World apps for a studio or interactive cycling experience.
 All three apps have an additional monthly fee (Peloton is $12.99/mo, Zwift is $14.99/mo, and Explore the World is $9.99/mo) and require a device with a screen to serve as the display.
 Peloton has thousands of live streaming and on-demand studio workouts with various instructors and music to choose from, as well as scenic rides to watch while you spin away the time.
 Interestingly, the Peloton app is much less expensive to use with your own compatible bike than it is with a Peloton brand bike, although it doesn't provide all of the performance data tracking.
 Zwift is a virtual interactive training app with thousands of structured training programs, races and events, and a huge variety of maps and routes to follow.
 When connected, your device shows the virtual course you're riding, as well as metrics like speed, time, cadence, watts, and a leaderboard.
 Explore the World allows you to virtually ride in dozens of destinations and automatically adjusts to the video to the speed of your workout.